Exploring High Frequency Gravitational Waves with Magnons

 They satisfy $I^{2} = U^{2} + Q^{2} +V^{2}$.
 We see that the effective coupling constant depends on the polarization.
 Note that the stokes parameters $Q$ and $U$ transform as

 where $\psi$ is the rotation angle around $\bm{k}$.

 The coupling constant $g_{eff}$ depends on the geometrical factor $\theta$, which is the angle between the magnetic field and the GW.
 For example, when there is no polarization, i.e., $Q=U=V=0$, we have $g_{eff} \propto \sin\theta \sqrt{1+\cos^{2}\theta}$.
 The angular dependence of $g_{eff}$ is depicted in Fig.\,\ref{angle}.
-It has the maximum at $\pi/2$ where the GW propagates perpendicular to the external magnetic field.
-It has the minimum value zero at $0$ and $\pi$ because then the GW propagates parallel to the external magnetic field and can not excite the spin precessions of electrons in such a configuration.
-When the GW has polarization, i.e., $Q,\ U,\ V$ are non zero, different angular dependence appears.
+It has a maximum at $\pi/2$ where the GW propagates perpendicular to the external magnetic field.
+It has the minimum value zero at $0$ and $\pi$, because then the GW propagates parallel to the external magnetic field and cannot excite the spin precessions of electrons in such a configuration.
+When the GW has polarization, i.e., $Q,\ U,\ V$ are nonzero, different angular dependence appears.

 From the second term in Eq.\,(\ref{dri}), we see that GWs can induce the resonant spin precessions, that is, excitations of magnons, if the angular frequency of the GW is near the Lamor frequency $2\mu_{B} B_{z}$.
-This graviton-magnon resonance enables us to search for high frequency GWs around GHz~\cite{Ito:2019wcb,Ito:2020wxi}.
+This graviton-magnon resonance enables us to search for high frequency GWs in the GHz range~\cite{Ito:2019wcb,Ito:2020wxi}.
 In the next section, we will estimate the sensitivity of the magnon GW detector.